-Research Rookies links undergraduate first-year, sophomore, and transfer students with faculty mentors in their major or area of interest to conduct a small-scale research project.
-The Research Rookies program is open to students from all colleges, departments, and majors.
+Research Rookies links undergraduate first-year, sophomore, and first-semester transfer students with faculty mentors in their major or area of interest to conduct a small-scale research project.
+Research Rookies is open to students from all colleges, departments, and majors.
 Students of diverse backgrounds, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds and students with disabilities, are strongly encouraged to apply.

 As a Research Rookie, students will:

 Participating in Research Rookies is the perfect way for highly motivated students to connect with one another as well as with supportive faculty and staff.

 For more information on Research Rookies, please email ResearchRookies@niu.edu or call (815)-753-8156.